Food irradiation: State of the industry

 Irradiation has been approved by many countries.
 For example, in the U.S. and Canada, food irradiation has existed for decades.
 Food irradiation is used commercially and volumes are in general increasing at a slow rate, even in the European Union where all member countries allow the irradiation of dried herbs spices and vegetable seasonings, but only a few allow other foods to be sold as irradiated.

 Although there are some consumers who choose not to purchase irradiated food, a sufficient market has existed for retailers to have continuously stocked irradiated products for years.
-When labeled irradiated food is offered for retail sale, consumers buy it and re-purchase it, indicating a market for irradiated foods, although there is a continuing need for consumer education.
+When labelled irradiated food is offered for retail sale, consumers buy and re-purchase it, indicating a market for irradiated foods, although there is a continuing need for consumer education.

 Food scientists have concluded that any fresh or frozen food undergoing irradiation at specified doses is safe to consume, with some 60 countries using irradiation to maintain quality in their food supply.

-Radurization risks
+Radurisation risks

-The following risks can be mentioned in regards to radurization: impossible to kill germs completely even at high doses, while irradiation removes germs which mark food spoilage; damage or loss of vitamins and proteins; production of potential cancerogenic reactive radicals.
+The following risks can be mentioned: